jjw2995/dojo/README.md

 I thought about allowing items point to same modifiers, but it would be messy in cases where the

 It is better to keep modifiers separate, but allow user to copy & edit from other item modifiers.

+creating options was easy but to modify them at Order, it will require cursor fn changes

 </details>